 3. They want you to start out wild, not safe.

 When new copywriters are concepting, they tend to start with copy lines and concepts that feel safe.
-But the problem is, it’s very hard to take a concept that’s safe and stretch it to push the envelope.
+But the problem is that it’s very hard to take a concept that’s safe and stretch it to push the envelope.
 It’s much easier to start out with a wilder, riskier project and then rein yourself in.

 You’re not going to impress your creative director with a safe project.
-Don’t be afraid to push the envelope—keeping in mind all of your essential copywriting principles, of course.
+Don’t be afraid to push the envelope—keeping in mind all your essential copywriting principles, of course.
 Your creative director will always be much happier gently guiding you back from the wild side than pulling teeth trying to get you to let go of “safe.”